LoicMadern/MARS/README.md

 #4th watch the result
 - cd projects/project_name
-- metamodel.json and output have been generated
+- metamodel.json and output file have been generated

 For further informations, please contact :